umputun/spot/README.md

 ### AWS Secrets Manager Secrets Provider

 Spot supports AWS Secrets Manager as a secrets provider.
-To use it, user needs to set the following command line options or environment variables:
+To use it, a user needs to set the following command line options or environment variables:

 - `--secrets.provider=aws`: selects the AWS Secrets Manager secrets provider.
 - `--secrets.aws.region` or `$SPOT_SECRETS_AWS_REGION`: the AWS region to use for authentication.